Jaime Lusinchi: John Paul II visits Venezuela

 In January 1986, Pope John Paul II visited Venezuela.
 This was to be the first time ever that a Roman pontiff had visited that country specifically.
 As part of that very special event, thousands of people were mobilized to conduct many cultural and religious programs in several different cities, notably Puerto Ordaz, Maracaibo, Mérida and Caracas.
-To commemorate the place where the Pope conducted Mass while in Caracas, a housing complex was created years later that used the Pope's official title, John Paul II, as its own.
-Unfortunately that effort became tarnished by corruption and scandal.
+To commemorate the place where the Pope conducted Mass while in Caracas, a housing complex was created years later that used the Pope's official name as its own.
+However, that effort became tarnished by corruption and scandal.

 Caldas incident

 On 13 August 1987, the Colombian navy corvette Caldas sailed into the Gulf of Venezuela, causing a crisis in Colombian-Venezuelan relations that almost led to armed conflict.
 The crisis was eventually resolved by dialogue between Lusinchi and Colombian President Virgilio Barco.